-4.2.2.4 Processing Error
+3.2.2.4 Processing error

 Processing errors may occur in any of the data processing stages, for example, during data entry, editing, weighting, and tabulation.
-See Data Processing and Quality Control (Section 4.1.5) for a description of the steps taken to reduce processing error.
+See Data Processing and Quality Control (above) for a description of the steps taken to reduce processing error.

-4.2.3 The Effect of Large Values
+3.2.3 The effect of large values